daplf/PokemonBDSPAutoMusic/README.md

 ## Disclaimer

 This is currently just a prototype.
 I have only tested it on Windows 10 and using an Elgato HD60 S+ capture card.
-Only the first 5 minutes of the game are supported for now.
-If there's enough interest, I can keep working on this to cover the entire game.
+A minimal version of the entire game is covered, but it has not been thoroughly tested.
+It was built with the Kadachar route in mind, which means only things that are used by this route are considered for now.
+Other things may or may not work.
+I also left out some events for now (either because they were not that relevant for a first release or because they were very difficult to include).

 ## Development